 I too feel calmer and freer the fewer things I have.
 But it’s not that I don’t think objects can possess profound meaning.
 In a conversation at the New York Library Patti Smith talks to Paul Holdengräber about being deeply moved by the relics of the artists and writers whose work has mattered to her.
 Holdengräber recalls showing Smith the cane which Virginia Woolf took with her when she walked into the river, and how she trembled as she held it.
 She talks about Charles Dickens’ pen, surprisingly humble, made of wood, and with “a perfect little nib”, which he used to write such great works as The Tale of Two Cities.
 To Smith, these objects have a sacred aspect.
 We regain contact with people through the things they loved, she says.
 She has touched Herman Hesse’s typewriter, slept in the bed of Diego Rivera, Frieda Kahlo’s husband, and in the hotel room where Maria Callas frequently stayed – once leaving a bouquet of roses in the room when no one was staying there (she says the staff did not flinch at her request).
 She visits the burial sites of artists and writers like Sylvia Plath, Proust and Baudelaire, where she contemplates their life and work.
 Occasionally she will photograph the graves so that she can carry these memories with her, a “polaroid rosary”.

 Perhaps these are the most treasured of all our mementos – photographs.
 And these days there is in most people an increasingly compulsive urge to capture every possible moment in film.
 I can think of the anxious times when I left my camera behind – a night at the ballet in Saint Petersburg, or at the farewell gathering I wrote about in “Departures”.
 Not surprisingly these memories are stronger than the ones I photographed.
-Eight years later I clearly recall the Russian ballerinas, surprisingly tall, with long, slender arms, and the grand statues in the courtyard outside the hall.
-And I won’t easily forget that last goodbye with my students.
+Years later I clearly recall the Russian ballerinas, surprisingly tall, with long, slender arms, and the grand statues in the courtyard outside the hall.
 As Patti Smith says, memory is our most fertile souvenir.
 In Ongoingness Manguso writes:

 When I was twelve I realized that photographs were ruining my memory.
 I’d study the photos from an event and gradually forget everything that had happened between the shutter opening.
 I couldn’t tolerate so much lost memory, and I didn’t want to spectate my life through a viewfinder, so I stopped taking photographs.
 All the snapshots of my life for the next twenty years were shot by someone else.
 There aren’t many, but there are enough.